hyssostech/sketch-thru-plan-sdk-js/quickstart/README.md

 const mapCenter = {lat: 58.967774948, lng: 11.196062412};
 const zoomLevel = 13;
 ```
+**NOTE**: these parameters can be provided as querystring parameters as well/instead, as described next.

 ## Run the  sample

-* Load the `quicktstart/ts/dist/index.html` or `quickstart/js/index.js` on a browser.
-You may need to serve the page from a proper http location (rather than file:) to avoid browser restrictions
+* Load the `quicktstart/ts/dist/index.html` or `quickstart/js/index.html` on a browser.
+You may need to serve the page from a proper https location (rather than file:) to avoid browser restrictions
+Optional querystring parameters can be used in addition/instead of default editing as describe in the previous section:
+    * `mapkey` - Map API key
+    * `lat`, `lon` - coordinates of the center of the map (decimal degrees)
+    * `zoom` - initial map zoom level
+    * `azkey` - MS Cognitive Services Speech API key
+    * `azregion` - MS Cognitive Services Speech instance region
+    * `azlang` - MS Cognitive Services Speech language (default is en-US)
+    * `azendp` - Optional MS Cognitive Services Speech custom language model endpoint
+    * `stpurl` - STP Websockets URL

 * A connection to the STP server is established and Google Maps is displayed.
 If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
 * Enter symbols by sketching and speaking, for example:
     * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"